atharvaa115/AI-Predictive-Maintenance-Appliance/README.md

 Our system proposes an edge-AI driven approach:
 1.  **Data Acquisition:** Real-time sensor data (e.g., vibration, temperature) is collected from appliances using an embedded module (e.g., ESP32 with relevant sensors).
-2.  **On-Device Preprocessing:** Raw data is filtered and key features are extracted on the embedded device.
+2.  **Data Preprocessing (On-Device):** Raw data is filtered and key features are extracted on the embedded device.
 3.  **Edge AI Anomaly Detection:** A lightweight, unsupervised machine learning model (Isolation Forest) is deployed directly on the embedded device to analyze data in real-time.
 4.  **Alerting:** Anomalies detected trigger immediate alerts, enabling proactive maintenance.